heitbaum/WindowsAutopilotCompanion/README.md

 - Add, remove, or change the user assigned to the Windows Autopilot device.
 - Configure the group tag for the device.
 - Configure the device name (computer name) that should be assigned to the device when it is deployed.
+- Sync Autopilot Service
+- Add Devices to AD Groups

 This application leverages Xamarin in order to create a cross-platform app.
 This will run on Windows 10, Android, and iOS devices.
-For pre-built binaries, see the "Drops" folder.
-(These are provided as-is.)

 ## Using